chili-epfl/staTIc/README.md

 TextureImage:texture.png;
 ```

-AR boards are text files describing the arrangement of the fiducial markers on the hexagonal grid.
-They can be created and edited in StaticAR.
+AR boards are text files.
 The format follows the ARToolkit multimarker format.
+The boards describing an arrangement of the fiducial markers on the hexagonal grid can be created and edited in StaticAR.
+The package includes two board configurations: an hexagonal one (the one used in the lab) and a paper based one (pdf in resources/boards).

 For the file formats have a look at the ./Resources dir.